Smart health is no longer Science fiction

 If you take “TogetherforHer”, an Indian app which supports mothers all along their pregnancy to reduce risks for the child to be born and the mothers, and to contain the cost: The founder, Nayan Kalnad, a friend I met while at JnJ, is a doctor by training.
 After a few years of practicing went back to business school and launched his start-up with one goal only : to personalize care and improve health outcomes for the patient.
 I am so proud of his work and the number of lives he has transformed in the UK and India.

-So, how do the role of doctors evolve?
+So, how does the role of doctors evolve?

 Thanks to the use of large datasets (including genomic data) to offer “precision medicine” patients will eventually get the best or most appropriate treatment for their problem.
 It greatly increases the complexity of diagnostic and therapeutic decisions made by physicians.
 But tech and health data integration with AI will ease the doctor’s work in terms of diagnoses and treatment choices and eventually improve health outcomes.
 Once again, technology alone is insufficient but physicians will need to be trained continuously in this new era of precision medicine.
 Of course, no matter how sophisticated and successful healthcare technologies may become, doctors are still people treating other people (patients)…